lydialawli/Evok/README.md

 _Evok_ is a tool that allows to record the history of physical objects (elements) that evolve over time.
 Assisting to ensure a coherent input of data and providing options to visualise it.

-In other words, it's an app that facilitates you the job of capturing the data of a living thing or an object, whatever changes in time, with some key features such as a camera implementation, a storage system, a timeline display etc.
+Some key features are: camera implementation (you can take pictures using the app), a storage system (everything will be stored localy, in the users device), a timeline display etc.

 Say you have a plant; you start growing it since day one, and would like to keep track of how it grows, how much sun is needed, how it looks...